 Cowboys cancel practice over medical issue involving staff

-The Dallas Cowboys canceled practice Tuesday over what the club said was a noncoronavirus medical emergency involving a staff member.
+The Dallas Cowboys canceled practice Tuesday after a non-coronavirus medical emergency involving their strength and conditioning coordinator.

+The Cowboys said Markus Paul “experienced a medical emergency” Tuesday morning at the facility, where he was immediately treated by team medical personnel before being transported by ambulance to a hospital.

+An update from the team later Tuesday said that “per the Paul family, Markus is in the process of undergoing further medical tests.”
+The Cowboys said additional information would be made available at the “appropriate time.”

 Dallas is scheduled to play Washington on Thanksgiving.
 The Cowboys are coming off a win at Minnesota that gave them a chance to play for first place in the NFC East despite a 3-7 record.
 Washington also is 3-7.